 In order to download your ticket from the link delivered by email or text, you must sign it by entering your initials, indicating your acknowledgement of receipt of the purchase confirmation.
 The signature is important to us, because it lets us know that you downloaded the ticket.
 However, even if you don’t sign and download the ticket and even if we never hear back from you, your ticket stub will still be entered into the Drawing and you will still have a chance to win one of the Raffle’s Prizes!

 The ticket and attached stub already include the signature of an authorized representative of Climate XChange.

-The ticket’s stub will be entered into the Drawing and will be eligible for all three Prizes.
+The ticket’s stub will be entered into the Drawing and will be eligible for all five Prizes.
+We will draw the Grand through Fifth Prizes, in that order, and announce them in reverse order from Fifth to Grand Prize.
 If the stub is drawn for a Prize, the ticket/stub will not be re-entered into the Drawing and therefore will not be eligible for additional Prizes.